pharo-project/pharo/src/MetacelloCommandLineHandler-Core.package/MetacelloCommandLineHandler.class/README.md

-Command line handler for dealing with Metacello Baselines/Configurations from the command line
+Command line handler for dealing with Metacello from the command line.

 Usage:
 metacello --help